 The purpose of the contract major is to enable highly motivated students to develop individual programs of study most appropriate to their particular academic interests.
 Contract majors should be considered only in those cases where students’ academic interests are substantially different to the point that they cannot be accommodated by an existing major program.
-A minimum of a 3.0 GPA is normally expected.
+A minimum GPA of 3.0 is normally expected.

 The final proposal should consist of: